The Blue Business® Plus Credit Card from American Express is an ideal no-annual-fee choice for small business owners

 Current welcome bonus: None.

-Best for: Points-minded small-business owners who love to travel and know how (or can learn) to use Amex's airline and hotel transfer partners for top-notch redemptions.
+Best for: Points-minded small-business owners who have post-pandemic travel aspirations, and who know how (or can learn) to use Amex’s airline and hotel transfer partners for top-notch redemptions.

 Digging into the Amex Blue Business Plus